adobe/frl-online-proxy/README.md

 $ cargo run -- start
 ```

 Any commands or options specified after the `--` will be sent to the proxy application.
-For example, to start the proxy with a different host:
+For example, to start the proxy in a different mode:

 ```
-$ cargo run -- start --host 0.0.0.0:8080
+$ cargo run -- start --mode cache
 ```

 The first time you invoke `cargo run` it will take some time to install and build all dependencies.
 Subsequent `cargo run` invocations will skip the build and run the binary.